 A grammatical construction in which the actor and receiver are switched around.
 For example, a sentence using the active voice would be “I ate the pasta,” while the passive voice version would be: “The pasta was eaten by me.”
 Since passive voice sentences tend to be wordier and more difficult to understand, we recommend using them sparsely.
 Yoast SEO will warn you if your content contains too much passive voice.

 Permalink (or: permanent link)

 The full URL you see for your posts, pages, and all other content on your site.
 A permalink consists of your domain name (example: www.yoast.com) and a slug.
-You can edit the permalink’s slug in the Google Preview tab in the Yoast SEO metabox or sidebar.
+You can edit the permalink’s slug in the Google Preview tab in Yoast SEO.

 A widely-used open source general-purpose scripting language that is especially suited for web development and can be embedded into HTML.